Machine Learning-Driven Predictive Resource Management in Complex Science Workflows: Machine Learning-Based Predictive Resource Management

 \subsection{Evaluation Metrics and Model Performance}

-To comprehensively assess model performance, we report a combination of standard metrics suited to both binary and multiclass classification problems.
+To comprehensively assess model performance, a combination of standard metrics suitable for both binary and multiclass classification problems was employed.
 Overall \textbf{accuracy} quantifies the proportion of correctly classified instances and provides a basic indicator of prediction reliability.
-However, because our resource classification tasks involve substantial class imbalance, we present additional metrics that offer a more granular evaluation~\cite{cambridge_ml_evaluation, nature_metrics, arxiv2404_07661}.\\
+However, since the resource classification tasks exhibit substantial class imbalance, we present additional metrics that offer a more granular evaluation~\cite{cambridge_ml_evaluation, nature_metrics, arxiv2404_07661}.\\

+Both the deep learning (DL) models and the XGBoost baseline were evaluated on the held-out test set to determine their predictive capabilities for resource requirement classification, as summarized in Table~\ref{tab:model_comparison}.
+While XGBoost—with label-encoded categorical features—provides a robust empirical benchmark with competitive accuracy and precision, the DL models demonstrate similar or slightly higher performance.
+Furthermore, the DL framework offers greater extensibility by incorporating additional features and capturing richer representations for future enhancements.\\

 Table~\ref{tab:prf_per_class} details the \textbf{precision}, \textbf{recall}, and \textbf{F1-score} for each individual class of every model ~\cite{cambridge_ml_evaluation}.
-These classwise metrics, together with their macro and micro aggregations summarized in Table~\ref{tab:model_performance}, help elucidate both overall trends and individual class performance.
-For multiclass tasks, metrics are reported for each resource consumption bin, while the binary I/O intensity model reports for both "low" and "high" classes.
+These classwise metrics, together with their macro and micro aggregations summarized in Table~\ref{tab:model_comparison}, help elucidate both overall trends and individual class performance.
+For multiclass tasks, metrics are reported for each resource consumption bin, while the binary I/O intensity model reports for both "low" and "high" classes. \\

-To further evaluate discriminative capability, we use the area under the receiver operating characteristic curve (\textbf{ROC-AUC}), with micro-averaged values provided in Table~\ref{tab:model_performance}.
+To further evaluate discriminative capability, we use the area under the receiver operating characteristic curve (\textbf{ROC-AUC}), with micro-averaged values provided in Table~\ref{tab:model_comparison}.
 In the multiclass context, this gives a global view of the model's ability to separate all classes across threshold settings.
 Figure~\ref{fig:all_rocs} shows the ROC curves for all models, visually demonstrating the quality of classification boundaries throughout the resource estimation pipeline.
-For binary classification tasks, including the I/O intensity model, the ROC curve provides insight into the model’s performance independent of class distribution~\cite{arxiv2404_07661}.
-Table~\ref{tab:model_performance} summarizes the overall quantitative outcomes. \\
+For binary classification tasks, including the I/O intensity model, the ROC curve provides insight into the model’s performance independent of class distribution~\cite{arxiv2404_07661}. \\